artinformationcommons/artinformationcommons.github.io/_posts/2019-07-09-sharing-data-across-memory-institutions.md

 layout: post
 title:  "Sharing Data Across Memory Institutions"
 date:   2019-07-09
-description: On Wednesday, July 9th, David Newbury discussed his work at the intersection of data, technology, and the fine arts to find common solutions to technical and scholarly problems.
+description: David Newbury, Enterprise Software and Data Architect at the J. Paul Getty Trust, discussed his work at the intersection of data, technology, and the fine arts to find common solutions to technical and scholarly problems.
 ---

 ### Sharing Data Across Memory Institutions